Em-Vi/Edna-R1/README.md

 ## Contribution

 Contributions are welcome!
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/your-repo).
+Feel free to submit issues or pull requests on the https://github.com/Em-Vi/Edna-R1.

 ## License

 This extension is licensed under the MIT License.